I'm Coming Home (album): History

 Bell also chose to present Mathis's voice in a different way. "'Everyone who recorded him had recorded his voice high,' he says.
 'I took him from way in the air and brought him down.
 He has a much more mature, rich sound singing a little lower.
 He was so relieved.
 He couldn't believe I was taking him down.'"

+Reception

-ReceptionBillboard recommended the album.
+Billboard recommended the album.
 "When Mathis is provided with the proper material for his voice, sparks fly, and that's the case here."
 They enjoyed several of the selections, including "I'm Stone in Love with You", "which he does majestically.
 His recent single-LP title tune is superb listening, as are 'And I Think That's What I'll Do', 'Life Is a Song Worth Singing' (a production masterpiece), and 'A Baby's Born'.
 Mathis sings with an inspired feeling, turning 'Stop Look and Listen to Your Heart' into a delightful thought for repeating."

 AllMusic's Craig Lytle wrote retrospectively: "Most of these numbers have that Stylistics, Spinners, and even Temptations aura, and are good listening songs."